 Design-build delivery works well for complex remodels and tenant improvements, because it allows teams to collaborate to resolve structural and code challenges, adds Frank.
 “We use architects, engineers, designers and subcontractor in our design-build process.
 Matching the designer to the project challenge is key to successful design-build delivery.”

-Advocates of design-build will say they cut delivery costs.
+Advocates of design-build often say they cut delivery costs, but we see a different emphasis.
 “Design-build is more about increasing value than decreasing cost,” says Frank.
 “It’s been our experience that the spirit of collaboration is about making the project the best it can be given the budget.”

 Cutting construction time is consistently a benefit of design-build delivery, adds Frank.
 “Our clients generally want to get started as soon as possible, so we will design and estimate the base portion of their project to get permitting underway while we are refining the design and pricing for finish elements or alternates.”
 In a recent example, a convenience store client contracted for the base portion of a new station, and asked the Lepori team to develop pricing for a restaurant tenant improvement after he selected the vendor.